 What’s the best season for walking?
 Late spring and early fall: rain is less likely, temperatures are mild and the air is fresh.

 How do I sign up?
 First explore the website, then email me your ideas and questions.
 I’ll help plan your trip and confirm the cost.
-A deposit of $300 per person will hold your dates (refundable until 2 months before your trip).
+A deposit of $500 per person will hold your dates.
 Booking early is advisable.

 For more information please write to me.